i-dream-of-ai/hyperbrowser/README.md

 This project is a server implementation for the Hyperbrowser using the Model Context Protocol (MCP).
 The server provides various tools to scrape, extract structured data, and crawl webpages.

+More information about the Hyperbrowser can be found [here](https://docs.hyperbrowser.ai/).
+The hyperbrowser API supports a superset of features present in the mcp server.

+More information about the Model Context Protocol can be found [here](https://modelcontextprotocol.io/introduction).

 ## Table of Contents

 - [Installation](#installation)